 Below is a list many of the title bar's functions.
 Keep in mind that not all of these are available in all operating systems and programs.

-- Click and hold down the mouse button on the title bar to move the window around when not maximized.
+- Press and hold the mouse button on the title bar to move the window.

-- Double-clicking the title bar will maximize the window or set the window into window mode allowing it to be moved around your screen.
+- Double-click the title bar to maximize the window or set the window into window mode.